 Does credit card debt go away after 7 years?

-7 year credit rule and your credit score
+7-year credit rule and your credit score

 Also, if you’ve had a delinquent account on your credit report, creditors can hold the debt against you.
-Keep in mind that some actions can restart the 7-year clock, such as making a partial payment or accepting a settlement offer.
+Keep in mind that some actions can restart the seven-year clock, such as making a partial payment or accepting a settlement offer.

 What happens after 7 years of not paying debt?

-Although the debt won’t be factored into your credit score after 7 years, there are still consequences.
+Although the debt won’t be factored into your credit score after seven years, there are still consequences.
 When you stop paying your debt, the creditor will start charging late fees and interest will continue to accumulate, increasing the balance you owe.

 The creditor will report the debt as unpaid and continue to report the debt to the credit bureaus.
 Eventually, the creditor may sell the debt to a third-party debt collector for enforcement.